The-Capable-Hub/meta-morello/meta-morello/README.md

 Contributing
 ------------

-We accept patches through the mailing list only.
+We accept patches through the mailing list or via PR to this repo.

 https://op-lists.linaro.org/mailman3/lists/linux-morello-distros.op-lists.linaro.org/